 - 3D printing for modeling/prototyping

 - Intelligent content extraction

 - Emerging Technologies have strong potential for future value creation and procurement innovation.

 - Internet of Things technologies (e.g., sensors, cyber tracking, wearables)

 - Advanced virtual reality and spatial analytics

-How Digital Technologies Help Optimise Procurement
+How Digital Technologies Help Optimize Procurement

-When building an effective procurement strategy that supports your organisation’s overall goals, profitability, and competitive strength, outdated paradigms and manual workflows simply won’t do.
+When building an effective procurement strategy that supports your organization’s overall goals, profitability, and competitive strength, outdated paradigms and manual workflows simply won’t do.
 The new generation of procurement tools helps you meet and overcome the most common procurement challenges more effectively than ever before.

 Let’s take a closer look at how digital procurement affects each of the three primary procurement functions:

-Strategic Sourcing: Also called source-to-contract, strategic sourcing in the age of digital transformation relies on comprehensive transparency into—and full control over—spend data and behaviour, including not just pricing and terms from suppliers, but supplier performance and compliance data.
-Added to the mix are data feeds from social media, market trends, and global news media that provide context for strategic planning, source identification and development, and supply chain optimisation.
+Strategic Sourcing: Also called source-to-contract, strategic sourcing in the age of digital transformation relies on comprehensive transparency into—and full control over—spend data and behavior, including not just pricing and terms from suppliers, but supplier performance and compliance data.
+Added to the mix are data feeds from social media, market trends, and global news media that provide context for strategic planning, source identification and development, and supply chain optimization.